farup/MicroservicesExample/README.md

 Microservices approach opens for betters scaling and updating (don’t need to redeploy the entire application on each update), different tech stacks.
 Downsides; introduces complexity from a distributed system, communication between services etc…

-This project consist of two microservices, “events” and “tickets”, built from “scratch” along with consul-, caddy- and mongo services (future).
-Goal is develop a dynamic microservices application.
+This project consist of two microservices, “events” and “tickets”, dockerized and adminstrated by kubernets.

-Simplified project from the course "Contemporary Software Development" at UNIBZ

 ### Node.js